The right classification of univariate power series in positive characteristic: Introduction

-In Section 2, we give a normal form for univariate power series $f$ w.r.t. right equivalence (Prop. \ref{thm2.1}).
-We show in Section 3 that the right modality of $f$ is equal to the integer part of $\mu(f)/p$ (Thm. \ref{thm3.1}).
-As a consequence we prove that the right modality is equal to the dimension of the $\mu$-constant stratum in an algebraic representative of the semiuniversal deformation with trivial section (Cor. \ref{coro3.1}).
+In Section 2, we show that the right determinacy of an isolated univariate formal power series $f$ is equal to $d(f)$, which is defined by a concrete formula determined by the support of $f$ (Definition \ref{def2.1}, Proposition \ref{pro2.2}).
+Moreover we give an explicit normal form for any (not necessary isolated) univariate power series $f$ w.r.t. right equivalence (Theorem \ref{thm2.1}).
+We prove in Section 3 that the right modality of an isolated series $f$ is equal to the integer part of $\mu(f)/p$ (Theorem \ref{thm3.1}).
+As a consequence we show that the right modality is equal to the dimension of the $\mu$-constant stratum in an algebraic representative of the semiuniversal deformation with trivial section (Corollary \ref{coro3.1}).